haplotype/idul/README.md

 # IDUL
 IDUL (iterative dispersion update to fit linear mixed model) is designed for multi-omics analysis where each SNPs are tested for association with many phenotypes.
 IDUL has both theoretical and practical advantages over the Newton-Raphson method.
-Below is the abstract of a manuscript that document IDUL with a title "Iterative dispersion update achieves an exact optimum for the linear mixed model in genetic association studies".

-In genetic association studies, the linear mixed model (LMM) has become a standard practice to account for population stratification and relatedness in the sample, which if unaccounted for tend to produce false positives.
-Despite recent progress, fitting LMMs to achieve an exact optimum remains computationally demanding, particularly in multi-omics studies where tens of thousands of phenotypes are tested for association with millions of genetic markers.
-The state-of-the-art method GEMMA used Newton-Raphson algorithm for optimization to achieve ``effectively exact" optimum.
-Here we present IDUL, an approach that uses iterative dispersion updates to fit LMMs.
-The dispersion update requires no evaluation of derivatives of the likelihood function, rather, it fits two weighted least square regressions in each iteration.
-Applied to Sabre protein assay from the Framingham Heart Study,  IDUL converged in a few iterations and provided consistent estimates between different initial values, showed superiority over the Newton-Raphson method.
-We analyzed IDUL through a theoretical lens to show that it is as efficient as the Newton-Raphson method near the optimum, and with a sufficiently large sample size, IDUL update  always increases the likelihood, even outside the neighborhood of the optimum, which ensures its consistency.
-Most significantly, with sufficiently large sample, IDUL converges to the global optimum with a probability of one, achieving the exact optimum.
-Software implementing IDUL can be downloaded at http://www.haplotype.org.

 ## Current version
-Version 0.51 was compiled on 28 July 2023.
+Version 0.51 was compiled on 7 Aug 2023.
 Linux exectuable can be downloaded from: http://www.haplotype.org.
-You may also choose to compile from the source code in src/.
+You may also choose to compile from the source code in src/, but you want to install eigen and boost packages first.

+## Usage exmpales
+1) This example takes vcf file as genotypes input.
+The output contains likelihood ratio test p-values, effect size, likelihood, etc.

+       ./idul -i input.vcf.gz -p phenotypes.gz -k kinship.txt -o pref

+3) This example takes bimbam mean genotype as genotype input.
+Since -b is invoked, pref.pval.gz only contains a p-value for each SNP each phenotype.

+       ./idul -g input.bimbam.mgt.gz -p phenotypes.gz -k kinship.gz -o pref -b

 ## Input and options
     y = W a + x b + u + e